-The mission of the Ocular Immunology and Uveitis Service is threefold: to provide outstanding outpatient care in the management of ocular inflammatory disease; comprehensive training of the residents in the management of these complex disorders; and last, increasing general understanding of ocular inflammatory disease by scientific investigations.
+The mission of the Ocular Immunology and Uveitis Service is threefold: to provide outstanding outpatient care in the management of ocular inflammatory disease; comprehensive training of residents and fellows in the management of these complex disorders; and increased general understanding of ocular inflammatory disease by scientific investigations.

-The Ocular Immunology and Uveitis Service at The New York Eye and Ear Infirmary provides consultation services for 3,000 clinic patients annually.
-This service comprises the largest staff of attendings in the uveitis subspecialty at a single academic center in the tri-state area.
+The Ocular Immunology and Uveitis Service at New York Eye and Ear Infirmary of Mount Sinai provides consultation services for over 8,000 clinic patients annually.
+This service comprises the largest staff of attending physicians in the uveitis subspecialty at a single academic center in the tri-state area.

-The breadth of diagnostic entities seen on the Service comprises all forms of ocular inflammation: while the majority of patients referred are those with uveitis, other inflammatory eye disease such as scleritis, episcleritis, optic neuritis, interstitial keratitis, and cicatrizing conjunctivitis are also consulted on.
+The breadth of diagnostic entities seen on the Service comprises all forms of ocular inflammation.
+While the majority of patients referred are those with uveitis, the service consults on other inflammatory eye disease such as scleritis, episcleritis, optic neuritis, interstitial keratitis, cicatrizing conjunctivitis, and post-ocular surgery inflammation.

 The wide range of diagnostic entities seen include ocular sarcoid, JRA-associated uveitis, Behcet's Disease, Fuchs' Dystrophy, Lyme disease, and serpiginous chorioretinopathy.

-Management of these patients can be incredibly complex, and often these patients are co-managed with the other specialty services: the cornea, retina, glaucoma, and neuro-ophthalmology services in particular.
+Management of these patients can be incredibly complex, and often these patients are co-managed with the other specialty services: cornea, retina, glaucoma, and neuro-ophthalmology services, in particular.

-The Ocular Immunology and Uveitis Service is held from 9 AM to 5 PM every Wednesday at the Retinal Diagnostics Center located on the 5th floor of the south building.
+New York Eye and Ear Infirmary Uveitis Clinic is held from 9 AM to 5 PM every Wednesday at the Retinal Diagnostics Center located on the 5th floor of the south building.

 First and Second-year residents are taught the methodical approach to the uveitis patient.
 History-taking skills, review of systems, and physical examination are critical in establishing a targeted diagnostic work-up.